-If you ask me which tool is best for visualizing data, you will always get the same answer from me which is scattered plot.
+If you ask me which tool is best for visualizing data, you will always get the same answer from me which is a scattered plot.
 Because you can plot many variables and add different data in this plot.
-In this article, I am going to share with you how to create a scatter plot with 4 variables in excel.
+In this article, I am going to share with you how to create a scatter plot with 4 variables in Excel.

 A scatter plot is a chart or diagram where the relationship between two or more numeric values can be drawn.
 It is different from other charts because it plots values on both horizontal and vertical axis.
 It automatically draws independent variables on the horizontal axis and the dependent variables on the vertical axis which makes it easier to work with.
 On the other hand line charts and others plot variables on a horizontal axis only.

-In the following article, I have described 3 easy and quick steps to create a scatter plot with 4 variables in excel.
+In the following article, I have described 3 easy and quick steps to create a scatter plot with 4 variables in Excel.

 Suppose we have a dataset of a shop’s monthly sales of 4 types of products.
 Now we will make a scatter plot with these 4 different types of products.

-1. Insert a Scatter Chart from Dataset
+1. Insert a Scatter Chart from the Dataset

-Firstly we will choose the whole dataset to create a scatter plot with 4 variables in excel.
+Firstly we will choose the whole dataset to create a scatter plot with 4 variables in Excel.

 - Here I have selected cells (B5:F12).